WALL BASED WORKS

 Angle of Repose: The Art of Andrea Büttner

 Feature by Martin Herbert, Artforum, Vol. 53 No. 7, March 2015

 Review: Andrea Büttner at Hollybush Gardens, London

 Review by Charlotte Bonham-Carter, Art in America, May 2012

 Review by Laura McLean-Ferris, Art Agenda, 16 February 2012

 Andrea Büttner (b.
-1972, Stuttgart) lives and works in London and Berlin.
+1972, Stuttgart, Germany), lives and works in Berlin, Germany, and is Professor for Art in the Contemporary Context at Kunsthochschule Kassel.
+She received a PhD from the Royal College of Art, London, and prior to that studied at the Humboldt University of Berlin and Berlin University of the Arts.
 Her practice connects art history with social and ethical issues, exploring broad-ranging topics such as poverty, work, community, belief, botany, Catholicism, and philosophy.
 Her work is based on thorough research into specific areas or situations, and is articulated through diverse formats including printmaking, sculpture, painting, photography, and video.